Topographic Constraints Shape Brain-Like Component Structure in Auditory Models: Methods

 \subsubsection{Accuracy}

 For ESC-50, which includes 2,000 environmental sound clips across 50 categories, we followed the standard five-fold cross-validation protocol.
-Representations were taken from the penultimate layer of each model (e.g., \texttt{AvgPool} for ResNet50, \texttt{CLS} token for transformer).
+Representations were taken from the penultimate layer of each model (e.g., \texttt{AvgPool} for ResNet50).
 Each 5-second ESC-50 clip was randomly cropped into five 2-second segments to match the model input duration.
 All five crops of a training clip were used as independent training samples.
 During evaluation, we applied majority voting across the five crops of each test clip to determine the predicted class label.
 We applied cross-validation over five regularization parameters (\( C = [0.01, 0.1, 1.0, 10.0, 100.0] \)).
 The final accuracy was averaged over the five ESC-50 folds.

-For NSynth, which consists of approximately 300,000 musical notes played by a variety of instruments, we focused on the task of instrument family classification.
-Each audio clip is 4 seconds long and labeled with one of 11 instrument families (e.g., strings, brass, keyboard).
-To match input requirements of our models, we used the first 2-second segment of each clip.
-Similar to the ESC-50 pipeline, representations were extracted from the final pooling layer of each pretrained model and used to train an SVM with similar choice of cross-validation.
-We adopted the official NSynth validation and test splits, training on the validation set and evaluating top-1 classification accuracy on the test set.
+For NSynth ($\sim$300{,}000 musical notes, 11 instrument families), we used the first 2 seconds of each 4-second clip and extracted final-layer representations.
+A linear SVM was trained on the official validation split and evaluated on the test split using top-1 accuracy.

 For Speech Commands v2, which contains approximately 100,000 1-second utterances of 35 spoken command words (e.g. yes, no, up, down).
 To ensure consistency with model's input during training, each audio clip was zero-padded to 2-seconds.
 We extracted frozen representations from the final pooling layer and trained a linear SVM to classify the command labels.
 We followed the standard validation-test split provided by the dataset: the SVM was trained on the validation set and evaluated on the held-out test set.
 Accuracy was measured as top-1 accuracy across all 35 classes.